fsjavier/trip-split/README.md

 ## Goals

 * Provide an application to track expenses, escpecially for groups.
-* It should be intuitive, providing enough information on each step.
+* It should be intuitive, providing enough information so that the user knows what to do in each step.
-* Should give the option, whenever is possible, to option move back to a previous step.
+* Should give the option, whenever it is possible, to move back to a previous step.
-* Should give the option to make changes if a mistake is made.
+* Should give the option to make changes if a mistake is noticed.
-* It has to provide relevant feedback to the user when there is not enough information or a invalid data is provided.
+* It needs to provide relevant feedback to the user when there is not enough information or a invalid data is provided.
-* It has to calculate the total cost of the trip and how much each person has spent.
+* It needs to calculate the total cost of the trip in the user's selected currency, as well as the amount each user has overpaid or underpaid.

 ### User Stories

 * As a user, I want to:
   1. Create a new trip to track expenses.
-  2. Be able to have several people adding their expenses to the trip.
+  2. Have several people adding their expenses to the trip.
   3. Have a currency conversion system to my preferred currency.
   4. See the list of existing trips.
-  5. Edit an entry if there was a mistake.
+  5. Edit an entry if there was an error.
-  6. Delete an entry if it was a mistake.
+  6. Delete an entry if it was an error.
-  7. Delete a trip if it was a mistake or is not any more needed.
+  7. Delete a trip if it was an error or is not any more needed.
   8. See how much each person has spent.